The Winter of 47.

 The mustiness in the air of the center.
 Or the center of the air.
 The

-I am thinking this to myself as I tread lightly, to still more sound, down the wide double staircase, also linoleum sealed and shiny even in the dimness of these passages.
+I am thinking this to myself as I tread lightly, to still more sound, down the wide double staircase, also linoleum sealed and shiny even in the shadows of these passages.
 The entire building.
 So clean.
 So attempted sterile.
-But with a grim, hard polished worn exterior and that sharp, musty smell filling everything up to even the high ceilings.
+But with a grim, hard polished, worn exterior and that sharp, musty smell filling everything up to even the high ceilings.

-The community center is cold at night and I hunch my shoulders further as I finally step out into the car park carefully avoiding eye contact with the here socially acceptable huddle of smokers already lit up and eyeing me curiously as I slip past and make for my car.
+The community center is cold at night and I hunch my shoulders further as I finally step out into the car park, eyes on the ground with the, here socially acceptable, huddle of smokers already lit up and eyeing me curiously as I slip past and make for my car.
 There to light up alone and in relieved silence.
-I have heard it said that you reach a stage in recovery when a meeting every day won’t cut it anymore and that you’re only okay when you’re on a 12 step call.
+I have heard it said that you reach a stage in recovery when a meeting a day won’t cut it anymore and that you’re only okay when you’re on a 12 step call.
 I guess I have arrived at this juncture on the journey.